Introduction -business donations to charity

 - Annual Event(Christmas Party).

 It is key to note that besides business charity donations, there are separate rules for business gifts that you should consider if you are thinking about this.

 Donate money to charity on a personal basis

 You can donate to a charity on a personal basis and receive tax relief through your personal tax return.
 The donations should be made under the Gift Aid system so that you can receive tax relief.
-Please note that donations not made via Gift Aid will not receive tax relief.
+Basically, any donations that are not made via Gift Aid will not receive tax relief.
 When you use the Gift Aid method to donate, you need to provide a declaration.
 You can state either in writing or verbally that you are eligible.
 In the UK, the largest charities will include Gift Aid declarations on their donation forms or websites.

 Sadly, due to the way the UK tax system works, when you claim tax relief on gifts personally, it will only favour you if you are a higher-rate taxpayer.
 To sum up, you will only receive tax relief on a personal basis if your income is in the higher rates tax band.
-If you are in the higher rates tax band, your total annual income is above £50,270 in the tax year 2022/23.
+If you are in the higher rates tax band, your total annual income is above £50,270 in the tax years 2022/23 and 2023/24.